mircealungu/mircea/thoughtstream.md

 Denounciations were useful tools for the speeding up of the sentencing and easing the job of the bureaucrats who did the sentencing.

 **June 5**

 Archipelago and Dogville: both reminders of human capacity for evil.

-mcbeth was so weak. felt bad for one crime. to scale, evil needs ideology.
+McBeth was so weak: he went mad with remorse for a single crime.
+To scale, evil needs ideology.
+Indeed, that was exactly the story in the Ordinary Men by Browning: normal people can become monsters.

 **June 2**